paveltimofeev/screens.io/tasklist.md

 - Frontend: Close menu at mobile view after click, and do not cover header

 BackLog
+- [Security] Backend: Do not store authConfig login/password in plain text.
+Do not transfer them to UI.
+- Frontend & Backend: Paging for job history: "Load more" or "next/prev" buttons based on skip + limit=30 and total_count of records
+- Backend: Do not use Login as userId, because it uses in path building and could allow user change directories, use user UID instead
-- Frontend: Implement Sidebar filters for Scenario, Job Page
+- Frontend: Implement Sidebar filters for Job Page
 - Frontend: (?)
-Show correct values at stats section of sidebar (Scenarios/Jobs)
+Show correct values at stats section of sidebar (Jobs)
+- Frontend: Scenario Page - add Viewports tab
+- Frontend: Scenario Page - add Overview(Summary) with reference image
+- Frontend: Stats & analytics: Today failed count / Recently failed / Most fragile +% of fails / days without fails / total scenario cases + stables count / Last run time ago / Total viewports / % of passed at this week(day) + %passed grouped by weeks(days) before
 - Frontend: RESTYLE UI - Responsive UI (support mobile)
-- Frontend: RESTYLE UI - Improve Scenario edit view - add Viewports; add Overview(Summary) with reference image; add HasValues pin; add Description (commentary) for scenario, to make puprose of scenario clearer.
-- Frontend: Stats & analytics: Today failed count / Recently failed / Most fragile +% of fails / days without fails / total scenario cases + stables count / Last run time ago / Total viewports / % of passed at this week(day) + %passed grouped by weeks(days) before
-- Frontend & Backend: Paging for job history: "Load more" or "next/prev" buttons based on skip + limit=30 and total_count of records
-- Backend: Do not use Login as userId, because it uses in path building and could allow user change directories, use user UID instead
-- Proxy: Auth proxy should not store passwords in plain text
+- [Security] Proxy: Auth proxy should not store passwords in plain text
 - [Bug] **New User Init Process**: New user does not have any Viewports configured and do not have ability to add them.
 - [Feature] **New User Init Process**: Create couple of examples scenarios demonstrating key features (for every new user)
 - [Move to AWS: 1] STORE IMAGES AT AWS S3